gavinwahl/django-postgres-queue/README.rst

 Then add ``'dpq'`` to your ``INSTALLED_APPS``.
 Run ``manage.py migrate`` to create the jobs table.

-Define a Queue subclass.
+Instantiate a queue object.
 This can go wherever you like and be named whatever you like.
 For example, ``someapp/queue.py``:

 .. code:: python

     from dpq.queue import AtLeastOnceQueue

-    class MyQueue(AtLeastOnceQueue):
-        notify_channel = 'my-queue'
-        tasks = {
+    queue = AtLeastOnceQueue(
+        tasks={
             # ...
-        }

-    queue = MyQueue()
+        },
+        notify_channel='my-queue',
+    )

 You will need to import this queue instance to queue or process tasks.
 Use ``AtLeastOnceQueue`` for at-least-once delivery, or ``AtMostOnceQueue`` for